-However, not all food truck are created equally and you will see some with long queues of hungry customers patiently waiting to be served, and others with a shorter queue and even some with no queue at all.
+However, not all food trucks are created equally and you will see some with long queues of hungry customers patiently waiting to be served, others with shorter queues and even some with no queues at all.

 If you are anything like me, then you may be wondering why this is so and what is the most profitable type of food truck?

 Well, food trucks that make the most tend to strike a good balance between the popularity of the food sold, and the profitability of the ingredients.

 In this article, I have listed 7 of the most profitable food truck items and tips for keeping food costs low.